The Color of Light in Photography

 How to Look at Photos

 The subject matter in the photo at the top of this post is interesting.
 It allowed me to explore the theme of environmental damage in an otherwise remote and relatively pristine environment.

 I think it’s a beautiful image, but it’s a somewhat melancholy beauty.

 However, this photo is also very much a study of color.
 It explores the color of certain subjects, the relationship of those colors with each other and variations in the color of the light across the landscape.

 And who said you can’t approach topics of concern in a creative and picturesque way?

 My view is if you want to engage your audience, even with potentially difficult themes or concepts, you need to do so through beauty.

-I’m suddenly remembering some of those famous photos from the Vietnam War (i.e., the American War).
+I’m suddenly remembering some of those famous photos from the Vietnam War (what’s called the American War in Vietnam).
 They were tragic, they were challenging and they were incredibly beautiful.